 Silver Springs State Park provides a different way to appreciate Florida's springs.
 This has been a classic roadside stop since the 19th century, and even though you can't swim in the water here, they offer a super cool glass-bottom boat ride, boardwalks to hike on, and canoeing and kayaking.
 They actually rent boats here so you can get out on the water for yourself!
 Look for fish, turtles, gators, and all kinds of other cool creatures.

 The Florida Citrus Tower is another old-school attraction.
 It was built in the 1950s to give tourists a 360-degree panoramic view of the citrus groves that once blanketed the sunny, flat Florida landscape.
-However, new highways that bypassed the Tower, along with the construction of suburbs over top of former citrus groves have kind of dampened its popularity.
+However, new highways that bypassed the Tower, along with the suburb construction, have dampened its popularity a bit.
 The retro architecture of the building, and the views the 22-story tower provide are still absolutely worth checking out.

-The trip ends with a visit to the Happiest Place on Earth: Disney!
-Fort Wilderness is a resort within the park that's a total hidden gem: The cabins and campsites are a lot cheaper than the swanky hotels in other resorts in the park, and the atmosphere is a lot more special.
-It's like being back at summer camp, with better food and cooler daytime activities, of course (this is Disney, after all.)
+The trip ends with a visit to the Happiest Place on Earth: Disneyland.
+Fort Wilderness is a resort within the park that's a total hidden gem.
+The cabins and campsites are a lot cheaper than the swanky hotels in other parts of the park, and the atmosphere is a lot more special.
+It's like being back at summer camp, with better food and cooler daytime activities (this is Disney, after all.)
 When you're not exploring the Magic Kingdom or Epcot, there's horseback riding, canoeing, the pool with a waterslide, fishing, archery, campfire sing-alongs, movies under the stars, an arcade, and some great shows and dining options.
 Even if you're not normally a fan of camping, you're sure to love Disney-style camping!

 There are a ton of ways to feel like a kid again on a Florida road trip.
 Exploring museums, swimming in a swimming hole filled with fresh spring water, making sand castles on the beach, not to mention Disney, all fill this adventure with as much fun as possible.
 Whether you're looking to entertain kids or just someone who's really in touch with their inner child, you'll feel the magic on this trip.